 60 Second Arthritis & Your Gut

-Over 30 million Americans suffer from age-related arthritis also known as osteoarthritis.
-Some end up with surgery to replace or repair joints.
-Many end up on anti-inflammatories to reduce the pain.
+Over 30 million Americans suffer from age-related arthritis, also known as osteoarthritis.

-Gluten intolerance is another factor for inflammation.
+Gluten intolerance is another cause of inflammation.
 Lectins found in certain foods can be an inflammatory trigger for some people.

-We carry an FDA approved product to treat arthritis that you can use until you get the inflammation in your body under control.
+We carry an FDA-approved product to treat arthritis that you can use until you get the inflammation in your body under control.
 It is also important to have all of the essential nutrients your body needs daily.
-We have supplements that nourish your body correctly to reduce pain and improve health.
+We have supplements available that nourish your body correctly to reduce pain and improve your overall health.

 Dr. Thorburn is a Registered Nurse and a Doctor of Chiropractic.
 She also has advanced training in nutrition.
 Take advantage of her 46 years of experience!